 • Target population.
 The priority target population includes those youth who are screened as being low risk to public safety by a juvenile justice agency.
-Services may also be provided to youth post-adjudication as part of an alternative to detention approach authorized by the court and supportive service while on probation or community supervision.
-Youth returning from residential placement are not eligible for these services.
-OJJDP also encourages applicants to consider youth with opioid/substance abuse problems and youth in rural communities as a part of the target population.
+Services may also be provided to youth post-adjudication as part of an alternative-to-detention approach authorized by the court and supportive services while on probation or community supervision.
+Youth returning from residential placement who are under court supervision and deemed low risk to public safety are eligible for these services.
+OJJDP also encourages applicants to consider youth with opioid/substance abuse problems and youth in rural7 communities as a part of the target population.